GMP Standard Operating Procedures (SOP)

 Vendor Certification

-Certification – “Is the act of approving quality control testing results provided by the supplier in relation to a specific material, thus eliminating the need to undertake some or all laboratory tests on receipt of that material unless specifically required to meet regional/local GMP and/or regulations”.
+Certification – “Is the act of approving quality control testing results provided by the supplier about a specific material, thus eliminating the need to undertake some or all laboratory tests on receipt of that material unless specifically required to meet regional/local GMP and regulations.”

 Product Complaint